priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Cloud/GCP/GCP_INTERVIEW_QUESTIONS.md

 ### 1. What are the core GCP services for data engineering and their use cases?

+**Answer**:
+> **Think of GCP like renting space in Google's high-tech research campus.
+You get access to the same infrastructure that powers Google Search, YouTube, and Gmail - it's like having Google's engineering team as your IT department.**

 #### **GCP vs AWS vs Azure Services Comparison**
 | Category | GCP | AWS | Azure |
 |----------|-----|-----|-------|